jean-marc-costanzi/TaME-seq/README.md

 The raw data goes to: "/data/raw/group/"

-The reference genome goes to: "/data/ref_genome/" Indexes for the refrence genome needs to be created, see "/data/ref_genome/README.txt"
+The reference genome goes to: "/data/ref_genome/" and ndexes for the refrence genome needs to be created, see "/data/ref_genome/README.txt"